edrans/webinars/worldclock/README.md

 # Implementing the skill

-In the `lambda_function.py` file you will find the logic for a world time function, which handles the WorldTime skill's intents:
+In the `lambda_function.py` file you will find the logic for a world clock function, which handles the *World Clock* skill's intents:

-* `getTime`:  Get the UTC time
+* `getTime`:  Get the local time (UTC)
-* `getCityTime` Get the local time in a provided  city
+* `getCityTime` Get the local time in a given city

 # Model file

 The `es_MX.json` file has the utterances in Spanish for the intents.
 You can load this file in the developer console.